Sheila Gish

-Personal life
+Early and personal life

 She was born in Lincoln, Lincolnshire, studied at the Royal Academy of Dramatic Art (RADA), and made her stage debut with a repertory company.
 She had two daughters: the actresses Lou Gish and Kay (Katharine Ghislaine S. A.) Curram (born 1974) by her first husband, the actor Roland Curram.
-While filming That Uncertain Feeling for BBC2 in 1985, she met actor Denis Lawson, who was to become her second husband.
+While filming That Uncertain Feeling for BBC2 at BBC Cymru/Wales’ studios in Llandaf, Cardiff in 1985, she met actor Denis Lawson, who was to become her second husband.

 Career

 Her first starring role in the West End was as Bella in Robert and Elizabeth.
 She continued to be best known for her stage work.
+In 1976 she appeared in Alan Aykbourn's Confusions in London's West End, playing the roles of Rosemary, Bernice, Councillor Mrs Pearce and Doreen, for which she won the Clarence Derwent Award for Best Supporting Actress.
 In 1996, Gish played the role of Joanne in Stephen Sondheim's Company at the Donmar Warehouse directed by Sam Mendes.
 Gish received the Olivier Award for Best Supporting Role in a Musical for her performance.
 In 1999 she played Mrs Venable in Tennessee Williams's Suddenly Last Summer, directed by Sean Mathias with Rachel Weisz at the Comedy Theatre, London.
 One of her last stage roles was as Arkadina in the Chichester Festival Theatre's production of The Seagull in 2003.

 Gish also appeared in many television dramas, from The First Churchills (in which she played Mary of Modena) to the successful adaptation of Love in a Cold Climate (2001) in which she played the eccentric and outrageous Lady Montdore.
-She also appeared in an episode of The Sweeney in 1975 as June Boyse, a villain's wife, and "A Harmless Vanity", a Tales of the Unexpected episode playing a suspicious housewife.
+She also appeared in an episode of The Sweeney in 1975 as June Boyse, a villain's wife, and "A Harmless Vanity", a 1982 Tales of the Unexpected episode playing a suspicious housewife.

 Gish occasionally appeared in films, her most notable performances being in A Day in the Death of Joe Egg (1972), Hitler: The Last Ten Days (1973), the Merchant Ivory film Quartet (1981), Merisairas (1996), and as Mrs Norris in Jane Austen's Mansfield Park (1999).
 She is also known for her appearance as Rachel Ellenstein in the 1986 film Highlander and its 2000 sequel Highlander: Endgame.

-Death
+Later life, illness and death

+In 2003, Gish lost her right eye to skin cancer.

+In March 2004, Gish married her partner Denis Lawson in Antigua.

-In 2003, she lost her right eye to skin cancer.
-She died of cancer in 2005 in Camden, London, at the age of 62.
+Gish died of cancer in 2005 in Camden, London, aged 62.